louiz/biboumi/doc/admin.rst

 daemonize itself, this task should be done by your init system (SysVinit, systemd, upstart).

-When started, biboumi connects, without encryption (see :ref:`Security`), to the local XMPP server on the port ``5347`` and authenticates with the provided password.
+When started, biboumi connects, without encryption (see :ref:`security`), to the local XMPP server on the port ``5347`` and authenticates with the provided password.
 Biboumi then serves the configured ``hostname``: this means that all XMPP stanza with a `to` JID on that domain will be forwarded to biboumi